srehan17/url-shortener/README.md

 > Users can submit a full length URL in a textbox to generate a short numeric URL.

-> Users can see a list of Urls (Original url, Short url, Delete Button).
+> Users can see a list of URLs (Original URL, Short URL, Delete Button).

-> Users can delete a url from the list.
+> Users can delete a URL from the list.

-> Users can see flash messages when a url is added or deleted.
+> Users can see flash messages when a URL is added or deleted.

 > Submitting an invalid URL that doesn't follow the https://www.example.com format gives an error message.